How do I renew my own or my choir's membership?

 I am a Community Choir director who owns a copy of a long work.
 I want to perform a small section of it.
 Is there a certain percentage of the work that I can copy legally for my choir without permission?

-You will need to seek permission from the publisher to copy a work whether you are copying the whole thing or just a part of it.
-Some exceptions do exist in the Copyright Act but it’s important that you find out if you can rely on them before you start copying.
-Contact the Australian Copyright Council <www.copyright.org.au> for more information.
+Use of part of a work requires permission.
+You will need to seek permission from the publisher to copy a work.
+Some exceptions do exist in the Copyright Act (1968) but you need to check.
+Contact the Australian Copyright Council for more information.

 I own a set of original sheet music.
 Can I make a copy of that sheet music for daily use by my choir, so that I do not lose my originals?